IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ![w](images/cpk-hub-ui.png)

-Login to CP4WAIOps UI via `OpenShift authentication`.
+Login to Cloud Pak for Watson AIOps UI via `OpenShift authentication`.

 ![w](images/cp4waiops.png)

-You will be navigated to CP4WAIOps UI.
+You will be navigated to Cloud Pak for Watson AIOps UI.

 ![w](images/cp4waiops-ui.png)

 Congratulations!
-You are ready to play with CP4WAIOps!
+You are ready to play with Cloud Pak for Watson AIOps!

-## Install CP4WAIOps from Command Line
+## Install Cloud Pak for Watson AIOps from Command Line

 ### Login to Argo CD (Cli)